ppy/osu-wiki/wiki/Beatmaps/Genre_and_language/en.md

 - Spanish
 - Swedish
 - Instrumental
-- Other (including songs with many prominent languages)
+- Other (including songs with multiple prominent languages)